keboola/developers-docs/extend/component/tutorial/debugging.md

 {: .image-popup}
 ![Screenshot -- Building](/extend/component/tutorial/debug-3.png)

-### Step 3 -- Running Application with Sample Data
+### Step 3 -- Running Component with Sample Data
 Once you have prepared the data folder with sample data and configuration, inject it into the Docker Image.
 In addition to the options shown in the example, there are many [other options](/extend/common-interface/config-file/) available.

-When you run an image, a *container* is created in which the application is running isolated.
+When you run an image, a *container* is created in which the component is running isolated.
 Use the following command to run the image:

     docker run --volume=physicalhostpath:/data/ imageTag